ArcanaXIX/ArcanaXIX/README.md

 ## Leo "ArcanaXIX"
 Musician, programmer, multimedia artist, person-who-wears-many-hats.
 Developer of "Amadeus: A Riddle for Thee."

+If there is one thing I learned from my 2 years working in IT, it's how to document!

 Major Projects:

 <a href="https://linktr.ee/amadeusgame">Amadeus: A Riddle for Thee ~ Episode 1 ~ Waltz</a>